 Export turnover refers to what a business operating in India receives for its exports.
 This amount does not include insurance, freight, telecommunication or foreign exchange expenses incurred for delivering items/products or rendering services.

-Business owners of units in SEZ need to create this reserve account to receive deductions u/s 10AA for 5 years after the initial 10 years of tax benefits.
-Up to 50% of their export profits is debited to their profit and loss account and credited to the SEZ Re-Investment Reserve Account.
+Business owners of units in SEZ need to create this reserve account to receive deductions under Section 10AA of the Income Tax Act for 5 years after the initial 10 years of tax benefits.
+Up to 50% of their export profits is debited to their profit and loss account and credited to the SEZ ReInvestment Reserve Account.

 The following conditions are applicable for utilisation of this amount: